miraluo/Data-Mining/README.md

 # Data-Mining
-This is real airbnb dataset and I did deep data mining into this dataset
+This is the real airbnb dataset and I did deep data mining into this dataset